-ANNEXURE C - PROXY FORM FOR CREDITORS OF TONGAAT HULETT SUGAR SOUTH AFRICA PROPRIETARY LIMITED (IN BUSINESS RESCUE) ("THE COMPANY")
+ANNEXURE C - PROXY FORM FOR CREDITORS OF TONGAAT HULETT SUGAR

+SOUTH AFRICA PROPRIETARY LIMITED (IN BUSINESS RESCUE) ("THE COMPANY")

-For use by the Creditors of the Company at a meeting ("151 Meeting") convened in terms of Section 151 of the Companies Act to be held electronically via a video-conferencing platform on Friday 8 December 2023 Wednesday 31 January 2024 at 10:00am or at any subsequent adjournment of the meeting.
+For use by the Creditors of the Company at a meeting ("151 Meeting") convened in terms of Section 151 of the Companies Act to be held electronically via a video-conferencing platform on Wednesday 31 January 2024 at 10:00am or at any subsequent adjournment of the meeting.

-I/We do hereby appoint: i ; or failing him/her ii ; or failing him/her iii. the BRP, who acts as Chairr man of the meeting, as my/our proxy to act for me /us and on my/our behalf at the 151 Meeting whi will be held for the purpose of considering and, if deemed fit, voting: (indicate w an X) • ourn the meeting in order to revise the Amend Business Rescue Plan for fu irtner consideration: In Favour Against Abstain

-2. Approval of the proposed Amended Business Rescue Plan, with or without

-modification:
+En tity represented (per the Company's Business Rescue Plan):

+We do hereby appoint:

+i ; or failing him/her

+ii. ; or failing him/her

+iii. i. the BRP, who acts as Chairman of the meeting,

+as my/our proxy to act for me/us and on my/our behalf at the 151 Meeting which

+wi Il be held for the purpose of considering and, if deemed fit, voting: (indicate with

+an X)

+1. To direct the BRPs to adjourn the meeting in order to revise the Amended

+Business Rescue Plan for further consideration:

 In Favour Against Abstain

+2 Approval of the proposed Amended Business Rescue Plan, with or without

+۷. modification:

+modification.

+In Favour Against Abstain

+mravour Against Abstair

-CLONED on this day of2024.
+SI GNED at on this day of 2024.